rsuite/rsuite/docs/pages/components/tree-picker/en-US/index.md

 ### ARIA properties

+**combobox**

 - TreePicker has role `combobox`.
 - Has the `aria-haspopup="tree"` attribute to indicate that the combobox has a popup tree.
-- Has the `aria-expanded` attribute to indicate whether the tree is open or not.
 - Has the `aria-controls` attribute to indicate the ID of the tree element.
 - Has the `aria-activedescendant` attribute to indicate the ID of the focused tree node.
 - When `label` is set, the `aria-labelledby` attribute is added to the combobox element and the tree element and is set to the value of the `id` attribute of `label`.

+**tree**

+- Tree has role `tree`.

+**treeitem**

+- Tree node has role `treeitem`.
+- Has the `aria-expanded` attribute to indicate whether the tree is open or not.
+- Has the `aria-selected` attribute to indicate whether the tree node is selected or not.
+- Has the `aria-level` attribute to indicate the level of the tree node.
+- Has the `aria-disabled` attribute to indicate whether the tree node is disabled or not.

 ### Keyboard interactions